YenchiSomnambule/louisblanc.github.io/README.md

 ![outlier](image/outlier.png)
 ### **AI Coding Quality Assurance Specialist  - Outlier**
 November 2024 - Present

-•	Conducted data-driven analysis and created automated testing frameworks to enhance operational reliability.
-•	Implemented quality assurance protocols, improving system accuracy by 23%.
+Since November 2024, I have been working as an AI Coding Quality Assurance Specialist at Outlier.
+My role involves conducting data-driven analyses and developing automated testing frameworks to enhance the operational reliability of the client's systems.
+This approach has successfully improved system accuracy by 23%.

-•	Monitored system performance metrics to identify patterns and insights, contributing to proactive issue resolution and continuous improvement.
+In addition to these responsibilities, I actively monitor system performance metrics to identify patterns and gather insights.
+This meticulous tracking aids in proactive issue resolution and facilitates continuous improvement across our projects.

-•	Collaborated with cross-functional teams to troubleshoot AI model performance issues and implement corrective actions.
+Furthermore, I collaborate with cross-functional teams to troubleshoot AI model performance issues.
+Together, we devise and implement corrective actions, ensuring that the AI systems from our clinets operate efficiently and effectively, aligning with the company's high standards of quality assurance.

 -------------------------------------------------------------------------